BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/YAML-for-questers.md

         name: "your thing"
         ```

-These keys and values can also be nested into each other by indenting them with a few spaces:
+These keys and values can also be nested into each other by indenting them with two spaces:

 !!! example "Nested YAML"
         ```YAML